Keyboard-PCB-Replica-Project/.github/profile/README.md

 Everyone is always welcome, no matter your background or experience.

-Feel free to reach out at hjging826@gmail.com — anytime.
+If you’d like to join the team or submit a PCB, feel free to reach out at hjging826@gmail.com — anytime.
 <!--

 **Here are some ideas to get you started:**